Question: Can you kill aphids with soapy water?

 Another alternative is adding ingredients like garlic extract or cayenne pepper to your soapy water mixture.
 This will repel aphids, as they cannot tolerate the smell of garlic.

 What Is The Best Way To Apply Soapy Water For Aphid Control?

-Once you’ve mixed up your soap and water solution, do a spot test to ensure the solution will not hurt your plants.
+Once you’ve mixed up your soap and water solution, do a spot test of your aphid soap spray to ensure the solution will not hurt your plants.
 This is especially vital when dealing with succulents.

 Dab or spray a single leaf and wait a full 24 hours to make sure the plant will not react negatively.